Causes and Types of Rashes

 Sometimes, the dog might be allergic to some dog food because of which it gets rashes on the skin.
 When you feed your dog, make sure that he/she is not allergic to the food.
 If proper care is taken, then the allergies can be easily curbed.

 Rashes can also erupt due to the shampoo residue.
 This is a very common problem.
 Bathing a dog is a tedious task, with the dog shying away from the water, trying to break free, and frisk about.
-Thus, you cannot wash off the shampoo from the dog's body properly.
-This residue becomes very itchy and can cause rashes.
+Thus, you cannot wash off the shampoo completely from its body.
+This residue becomes itchy and can cause rashes.
 Wash your dog with warm water in order to remove it.

 Man pollutes the environment and along with him suffer the innocent animals.
 Some harmful toxins that we use in our homes or in our gardens have a negative effect on our dogs.
 They might also be sensitive to certain pollutants in the air (which we cannot control), which causes skin rashes.

 This might also be one of the causes if your dog is under medication.
 If you want to change these medicines, then consult the veterinarian before you do so.